-So, with your autumn/winter wardrobe nicely taking shape, and a huge selection of new season statement bags relabelled as ‘investment bags’ seeping on to the fashion scene, it’s time to take a lesson in arm candy savvy!
+So with a huge selection of new season statement bags relabelled as ‘investment bags’ seeping on to the fashion scene, it’s time to take a lesson in arm candy savvy!

 Here are the major handbag shopping pitfalls to avoid when investment bag hunting:

 1. Don’t purchase the bag as soon as it lands in store.